Philippine Benevolent Missionaries Association

 The Philippine Benevolent Missionaries Association, Inc. (PBMA) is a non-sectarian and non-profit charitable religious fraternal organization for men and women in the Philippines founded by Ruben Edera Ecleo Sr. (December 9, 1934 – December 20, 1987) in 1965 on the Philippine island of Dinagat, off the coast of Mindanao.
 Upon the senior Ecleo's death in 1987, he was succeeded by his son Ruben B. Ecleo Jr., who died in prison on May 13, 2021, after being convicted of killing his wife in 2002.

 As of 2013, the group claimed to have 140,000 members.
-It was registered with the Securities and Exchange Commission (SEC), in Makati, Philippines on October 19, 1965 under Registration No. 28042.
+It was registered with the Securities and Exchange Commission (SEC), in Makati, Philippines on October 19, 1965, under Registration No. 28042.
 Its main office is located at San Jose, Province of Dinagat Islands.

 The Manila Times estimates the group has raised at least PHP 35 million in entrance fees from its members since its founding.

 Beliefs

-According to sect doctrine, Ecleo Sr. was trained by "voices" to fluently read and write Arabic, Hebrew, Sanskrit, and Aramaic, in order to interpret the ancient mysteries.
+According to sect doctrine, Ecleo Sr. was trained by "voices" to fluently read and write Arabic, Hebrew, Sanskrit, and Aramaic, in order to interpret ancient mysteries.
 He also made predictions of the future based on Akashic records.
 PBMA followers also viewed Ecleo Sr. as a Christ-like figure, who could accomplish anything by reciting the Mantra, and like the Christ of the Bible, was also able to resurrect the dead.
 Ecleo's healing abilities were stated to have directly come from "our Divine Father by virtue of the sacred or divine prayers which are called in Occultism as Mantras."

 Sect leaders also stated that Ecleo Sr. had since his childhood been simultaneously present in many disparate locations, possibly as many different people.
 An example was his doing missionary work in Agusan del Sur, while also traveling in the province of Samar.
 All of his different persona possessed the ability to heal like the "Lord Jesus who first applied these powers in Judea".